-There are wetlands present on the Visserspan property which are classified as National Freshwater Ecosystem Priority Areas (NFEPAs) in the national biodiversity geographic information systems (BGIS) database.
-However, none of these wetlands/watercourses occur on the development footprint for Project 2.
+There are wetlands present on the Visserspan property which are classified as National Freshwater Ecosystem Priority Areas (NFEPAs) in the national biodiversity geographic information systems (BGIS) database (refer to BGIS 'Wetlands and NFEPAs Map' in Appendix D. The most significant wetlands relevant to Visserspan Solar PV Facility - Project 3's development footprint are the 'central pan' and the 'micro-pan' as referred to by the freshwater specialist (as per Appendix G2 - Freshwater Impact Assessment).